dlepow/azure-docs/articles/container-instances/container-instances-image-security.md

 * Resource logs for [Azure Container Instances](container-instances-log-analytics.md) and [Azure Container Registry](../container-registry/container-registry-diagnostics-audit-logs.md)

 ## Next steps

+* See the [Azure security baseline for Container Instances](security-baseline.md) for comprehensive recommendations that will help you improve the security posture of your deployment.

 * Learn more about using [Azure Security Center](../security-center/container-security.md) for real-time threat detection in your containerized environments.